 There are thousands of people working hard to promote alternative agricultural techniques around the world today, and together they are slowly changing the conversation around food.

-This week, to kick off our four-part Global Changemakers articles series, we’ve chosen to celebrate 13 individuals who are transforming how we all get our food — educating others about how we can eat well and still leave the planet healthier in the process.
+And while it’s impossible to even come close to celebrating all of the people who are working so hard to make a difference in this area, we’re getting the conversation started by celebrating 14 individuals who are transforming how we all get our food — educating others about how we can eat well and still leave the planet healthier in the process.

 #1 – Howard Garrett